nitrictech/docs/docs/reference/csharp/v0/index.md

 ---
-title: Nitric's .NET SDK
+title: Nitric's csharp SDK
-description: Using Nitric with C# and .NET
+description: Reference for Nitric's csharp library - Using Nitric with csharp
 ---

 This SDK reference provides documentation for the functions and methods in Nitric's .NET library for C# and .NET.